An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 How you can reach Dolpo?

 Dolpo lies in the western Nepal of Shey Phoksundo National Park, bordered in the north by China.
-Dolpo is one of the biggest districts of Nepal with the neighboring districts of Mustang on the south, Mugu and Jumla on the west, and Rukum on the North.
+Dolpo is one of the biggest districts of Nepal, with the neighboring districts of Mustang on the south, Mugu and Jumla on the west, and Rukum on the north.

 Getting to Dolpo in two ways.